ImranAliPhD/ImranAliPhD.github.io/README.md

 _____________
-## Let us start with all the credits.
+## Let us start with all the credits for theme used in this website.

 #### [Minimal Mistakes Jekyll theme](https://mmistakes.github.io/minimal-mistakes/)